jafuller88/jafuller88.github.io/_posts/2018-04-22-an-example-blockchain-in-typescript.md

     ]
 }
 ```
-We now have a new block with a hash of 0000b7e9da3161fd17267f8bc484bd501950a14ab519e611d73650ae80d4b51d.
+We now have a new block.
 The previous hash set in the block was included in the data to generate this hash.
 As you can see the new block has a hash with 4 leading zeros which meets the set difficulty level.
 From the nonce value you can also see that it took 69,089 attempts to find a hash which meets the difficulty criteria.
 I advise that you reduce this to 1 for your testing!

 Thanks for reading and following this working example.
 I hope that you have found it useful.